Nature and Place commissions

 Robert Coleman / Laura Sarah Dowdall

-Reroot is site-specific soundwalk, co-created by composer Robert Coleman and dancer Laura Sarah Dowdall, which explores the sensory soundscape of Barnaslingan Wood.
-Through listening and somatic exercises, field recordings that reveal sounds typically inaudible to the human ear – such as the internal sounds of trees – and performance, Reroot presents an immersive experience that aims to renew our relationship with the natural world.
-Five guided walks of Reroot will take place between 22 March and 24 March.
-The walks, which last approximately one hour, are free to join but strictly limited to 20 participants each.
-Advance booking via Eventbrite is essential.
+Reroot was a site-specific soundwalk, co-created by composer Robert Coleman and dancer Laura Sarah Dowdall, which explored the sensory soundscape of Barnaslingan Wood.
+Through listening and somatic exercises, field recordings that reveal sounds typically inaudible to the human ear – such as the internal sounds of trees – and performance, Reroot presented an immersive experience.
+Five guided walks of Reroot took place in March 2024.

 Composer Robert Coleman’s current work draws from soundscape studies, site-specific art, field recording, and community and participatory arts.
 Laura Sarah Dowdall is an innovative dance artist creating engaging work, which incorporates site-specific performance, spoken word and film.